Semi-automatic firearm: Auto-loading

 The mechanism of semi-automatic (or autoloading) firearms is usually what is known as a closed-bolt firing system.
 In a closed-bolt system, a round must first be chambered manually before the weapon can fire.
 When the trigger is pulled, only the hammer and firing pin move, striking and firing the cartridge.
 The bolt then recoils far enough rearward to extract and load a new cartridge from the magazine into the firearm's chamber, ready to fire again once the trigger is pulled.

 An open-bolt mechanism is a common characteristic of fully automatic firearms.
 With this system, pulling the trigger releases the bolt from a cocked, rearward position, pushing a cartridge from the magazine into the chamber, firing the gun.
 The bolt retracts to the rearward position, ready to strip the next cartridge from the magazine.
 The open-bolt system is often used in submachine guns and other weapons with a high rate of fire.
 It is rarely used in semi-automatic-only firearms, which can fire only one shot with each pull of the trigger.
 The closed-bolt system is generally more accurate, as the centre of gravity changes relatively little at the moment the trigger is pulled.

-With fully automatic weapons, open-bolt operation allows air to circulate, cooling the barrel; with semi-automatic firearms, the closed-bolt operation is preferred, as overheating is not as critical, and accuracy is preferred.
+With fully automatic weapons, the open-bolt operation allows air to circulate, cooling the barrel.
+With semi-automatic firearms, the closed-bolt operation is preferred, as overheating is not as critical, and accuracy is preferred.
 Some select-fire military weapons use an open bolt in fully automatic mode and a closed bolt when semi-automatic is selected.

 Legal status

 Many jurisdictions regulate some or all semi-automatic firearms differently than other types.

-Various types of semi-automatic weapons were restricted for civilian use in New Zealand after the 2019 Christchurch mosque shootings, in Australia after the Port Arthur massacre, in Norway after the 2011 Utøya shooting.
-In the United States, the Federal Assault Weapons Ban prohibited semi-automatic weapons with certain additional characteristics, from 1994 to 2004.
+Various types of semi-automatic weapons were restricted for civilian use in New Zealand after the 2019 Christchurch mosque shootings, in Australia after the 1996 Port Arthur massacre, in Norway after the 2011 Utøya shooting.
+In the United States, the 1994–2004 Federal Assault Weapons Ban prohibited semi-automatic weapons with certain additional characteristics.
 As of 2023, several U.S. states still restrict similar types of semi-automatic weapons.